rafagafe/easy-yaml/README.md

 Route map:

-- [ ] Find YMAL nodes and values by their paths
+- [ ] Find YAML nodes and values by their paths
 - [ ] Support alias event
 - [ ] Cunit tests
 - [ ] Create new YAML trees and edit